 Today is free for independent activities.
 Perhaps take an optional cruise on Lake Michigan and through the locks of the Chicago River.
 As the evening is free, join the optional outing for a delicious dinner at a Chicago restaurant, followed by spectacular views of the city from atop the Willis Tower, formally known as the Sears Tower.

-Enter Wisconsin with a leisurely break in pretty Wisconsin Dells-a popular spot for photographers.
+First stop today is Wisconsin Dells.
 Next, Minnesota-the "Land of 10,000 Lakes."
-A short city sightseeing tour of the bustling downtown area of Minneapolis before arriving at the famous Mall of America in Bloomington, the largest shopping mall in the United States.
+An orientation tour of the bustling downtown area of Minneapolis before arriving at the famous Mall of America in Bloomington, the largest shopping mall in the United States.

 Into the rich farmlands of South Dakota, homeland of the great Sioux Indian Nation.
 Stop in Mitchell to see the CORN PALACE, a remarkable Moorish-style building where the interior and exterior are covered with designs of corn outlined with grasses and grain.
 Overnight in Pierre, the state's capital.

 Pierre - Badlands National Park - Mount Rushmore - Keystone

 First, a drive through Fort Pierre National Grassland to see the prairie as it once was when only buffalo and the Sioux Indians occupied the land.
 Next is BADLANDS NATIONAL PARK, where 37 million years of wind and water have carved a remarkably colourful sight.
 Then, head into the Black Hills and behold the granite faces of MOUNT RUSHMORE, a giant monument to four American presidents-Washington, Jefferson, Lincoln, and Roosevelt.